LabVIEW-DCAF/StandardEngine/README.md

 The Standard Engine can run on both Windows and LabVIEW Real-Time targets.
 It also supports the instantiation of multiple instances on one target.
 This can be helpful when different plug-ins need to execute on the same target with different timing sources or when developing an engine as a self-contained grouping of behavior that is independent of behavior achieved by other engines.

 ### Primary Configuration Page
-The following features are configurable from the 'Primary Configuration' page of the Standard Engine Editor Node.
+The following features are configurable from the *Primary Configuration* page of the Standard Engine Editor Node.

 ![StdEngine_EngineSettings](Documentation/StandardEngine_EngineSettings.png)